21st Century Terrorism & New Laws

 Security Professionals

-Their expertise lies in implementing proven mitigation approaches to safeguard assets, employees, customers, and the overall business.
+The requirement lies in implementing proven mitigation approaches to safeguard assets, employees, customers, and the overall business.

 Having a strong understanding of the threats allows these professionals to tailor security measures to address specific risks faced by the organisation.

 It also helps them allocate resources effectively to achieve the best risk mitigation outcomes.
+All these professionals required is some guidance through courses and seasoned consultants.

 Author:

 Tony Gledhill, a seasoned protective security consultant and founder of Mildot Group.
 With extensive international experience, Tony has designed and executed security strategies for leading energy and construction organisations operating in high-risk and complex environments.
 His private sector expertise extends to training international government protection teams responsible for VIPs and critical assets, plus thousands of armed & unarmed private security guards.
-Leveraging over 16 years in the private sector after a distinguished 22-year military career, he brings a wealth of real-world knowledge.
+Leveraging over 18 years in the private sector after a distinguished 22-year military career, he brings a wealth of real-world knowledge.

 Armed with real world operational insight, he knows what can be achieved with reasonable and practicable security solutions.